Titiwangsa station

-Titiwangsa station is a rapid transit interchange station in Kuala Lumpur, Malaysia.
-The station is served by the LRT Ampang and Sri Petaling Lines, the KL Monorail Line and the MRT Putrajaya Line.
+The Titiwangsa station is a major rapid transit interchange station in Titiwangsa, Kuala Lumpur, Malaysia.
+The station is served by the Ampang and Sri Petaling lines, the KL Monorail Line and the Putrajaya Line.
 The station allows seamless physical and fare integration between the four train lines.
+It is currently the only quadruple-line interchange within the Rapid KL metro system.

-Situated on Jalan Tun Razak (English: Tun Razak Road, formerly Circular Road) in the subdistrict of Titiwangsa, the station is also located beside the Gombak River and an adjoining bus station known as Titiwangsa Sentral.
+Situated on Jalan Tun Razak (English: Tun Razak Road, formerly Circular Road) in the subdistrict of Titiwangsa, the station is also located beside the Gombak River and an adjoining bus hub known as Titiwangsa Sentral.

-The station is planned to be an interchange with the Circle Line of the KVMRT project.
+The station is planned to be an interchange with the MRT Circle Line of the KVMRT project.

 History

 First opened in 1998 as part of the former STAR LRT line's second phase of development, the station was intended to connect Titiwangsa to other parts of the city and surrounding areas.
 Under Phase 2 of the STAR line, a 15 km track with 11 stations was built to serve the northern and southern areas of Kuala Lumpur to cater for the Commonwealth Village and the National Sports Complex in Bukit Jalil, during the 1998 Commonwealth Games in Kuala Lumpur.
 At that time, Titiwangsa station was named as "Tun Razak" station.